-Costa Rica has a large variety of rainforest animals, due to the fact that it is located between 2 large continental territories: North America and South America.
+There is a large variety of rainforest animals in Costa Rica, due to the fact that it is located between 2 large continental territories: North America and South America.
 A lot of the animals from these 2 big territories where able to cross from North America to South America when Costa Rica and Panama formed a bridge between the 2 about 4 million years ago.

-Costa Rica is considered to be one of the most biologically intense countries in the world, hosting 5% approx. of the world’s biodiversity and some of the rainforest animals found on this small territory are endemic, meaning that they can’t be found anywhere else in the world.
+Costa Rica is considered to be one of the most biologically intense countries in the world, hosting 5% approx. of the world’s biodiversity and some of the rainforest animals in Costa Rica are endemic, meaning that they can’t be found anywhere else in the world.

-Due to the extensive conservation efforts, the populations of several of these rainforest animals species are growing rapidly, making of Costa Rica one of the best places in the world for the .
+Due to the extensive conservation efforts, the populations of several of these rainforest animals in Costa Rica are growing rapidly, making our country one of the best places in the world for the observation of wildlife.
 Due to this, the tourism industry has grown very fast, making Costa Rica one of the best spots worldwide for ecotourism and conservation of endangered species.